MezoneOrange/test-task-selenium/README.md

     pytest -s --reruns 3

-Test cases splitted by markers, and you can use markers in the pytest command.
+Test cases were split by markers, and you can use markers in the pytest command.
+Use option `-m` and name of a marker after that.

     pytest -s -m choose_location --reruns 3